-For all other zones outside of us-central1-a and us-central1-b, there will be periods of time when certain zones are taken offline for maintenance tasks, such as software upgrades.
+For zones with scheduled maintenance windows, there will be periods of time when these zones are taken offline for maintenance tasks, such as software upgrades.
 When a zone is taken down for maintenance, the following happens:

-- All VM instances in that zone are terminated and deleted from your project.
-This means all scratch disk data is also lost.
+- All virtual machine instances in that zone are terminated and deleted from your project.

 - All persistent disks will be preserved, but are unavailable until the maintenance window ends.